Every once in a while, you run into a small town that just goes beyond what you had expected; we spent the weekend in Liège Belgium with Kids.

 The Railway station in Liege is out of this world.
 When you first walk it, it is filled with shops and restaurants.
 Upstairs are the various platforms for local and regional trains.
 All of this is standard for a train station, but the architecture is incredible.
 The dome and stairways around the building, and the water features just in front of the building, are incredible.

-Built in 2009 by Spanish architect Santiago Calatrava, is one of the most beautiful railway stations in Europe.
+Constructed in 2009 by Spanish architect Santiago Calatrava, is one of the most beautiful railway stations in Europe.

 The one thing that we didn’t have time to do, was La Batte.
-It is an incredible market, 2 km long, along the waterfront and runs every Sunday 8-2 pm.
+It is an incredible market, 2 km long, along the waterfront, and runs every Sunday 8-2 pm.
 We had to leave early Sunday morning to make it to Vimy Ridge on time for the shuttle service and pulled out of town as they were setting up.

 This is also important to note, because traffic may have been non-existent at 8 in the morning, but there were a lot of detours due to delivery trucks getting ready for the market.